 California Penal Code 187 PC describes murder as causing the death of someone with “malice aforethought” – meaning a conscious depraved state of mind intent to cause death or great bodily injury to another person before committing the crime.

 It should be noted that “malice” is a crucial element of the crime in order for a prosecutor to prove a murder case.
-Attempted murder cases are frequently punished almost as harshly as a murder.
-For example, under Penal Code 664/187 PC, you could be facing up to 9 years in prison if convicted for attempted murder.
+Attempted murder cases are frequently punished almost as harshly as murder.
+For example, under Penal Code 664/187 PC, you could be facing up to 9 years in prison if convicted of attempted murder.

 If you were charged with attempted murder, a prosecutor has to prove – beyond reasonable doubt – two crucial elements of the crime.
 First, it must be shown you took a direct step to kill someone.
 Next, it must also be shown you had intent to kill them.
 A “direct step” is something more than just a plan to murder someone – rather – it's an actual step to put the plan in motion.